 Two types of dissolved oxygen (DO) sensors are typically utilized: Clark cell and optical.
 A Clark cell (membrane) sensor is air-calibrated, while an optical DO sensor is calibrated in 100% saturated tap water.
+Given the diversity of DO sensors used across project partners, calibration and calibration verification frequency and methods will always follow manufacturer specifications and suggestions.
 For a Clark cell, it is assumed that the dry sensor will read 100% saturation in an enclosed airspace with enough water in the bottom of the container to saturate the air with water vapor.
-For optical DO sensors, the sensor window must be submerged in 100% DO saturated water, which is obtained by agitating tap water in a container for one minute and then decanting it into the calibration chamber until the DO sensor is completely covered with water.
+For optical DO sensors, check your manufacturer's recommendations for how to calibrate it.
+Typically the sensor window should either be submerged in 100% DO saturated water or will be held in water-saturated air.
+To make either of these, agitate DI water in a partly-filled vessel (easiest may be the calibration chamber) for one minute, then add the probe, either fully into the water or held in the saturated air above the water, depending on manufacturer's recommendations.
 A Clark cell should be checked for bubbles under the surface of the membrane.
 If bubbles are observed, change the electrolyte solution and replace the membrane.
 An optical DO sensor's surface should be observed to make certain that no air bubbles are clinging to it.
 The calibration chamber can be tapped gently to dislodge any bubbles.

-Temperature affects DO saturation, as does the air pressure, which varies with elevation and ambient weather.
+DO saturation is affected by specific conductivity, temperature and air pressure, which varies with elevation and ambient weather.
 Both sensors require a known barometric pressure (BP), obtained by the multiprobe itself (if equipped with a BP sensor) or from another source.
 Acceptable sources for BP are from another instrument, such as a calibrated barometer, or a third-party source, such as the local weather bureau or airport.